bigelod/HaloCEWXR/README.md

 * Map the 6DOF data to the game controls
 * Fix the /vr file creation so it works before the UDP server listener starts (or find out why its not working as expected)
 * Restore the in-game HUD display without losing the red pixel overlay
+* Investigate why the pause panel UI keeps toggling on/off in-game on button press (add delay between button detection maybe for this?)
+* Fix the sniper scope / zoom (currently broken, crashes on Sniper equip)

 # Stretch-Goal(s) / Unlikely Bonus Features: